Short Squeeze Stocks & How to Find the Next Big Squeeze

 Volkswagen VW stock squeeze chart

-Overstock is a stock known to experience short squeezes in the past.
+Overstock is a stock known to have experienced short squeezes in the past.
 Starting in May 2020, the stock had a high short interest.
 By August 2020, the stock price had grown from $22 to $120, over a 350% increase.

 Overstock stock squeeze chart